erikbos/gatekeeper/docs/managementserver.md

 # Intro

-DBadmin provides a REST API to create, read, update, delete entities of Gatekeeper's configuration database.
+managementserver provides a REST API to create, read, update, delete entities of Gatekeeper's configuration database.

 For each entity a detailed API description is available: